maris-svirksts/Texas-Hold-em/ReadMe.md

 #### MISC:

 - Other types of validation can be added as needed.
+- The script adds one line of output per one line of input.
+That includes the EOL character.
+Thus, at the very end of the output there will be one empty line.
 - To the best of my knowledge there are no limitations to this script.
 - I do recognize my inexperience with this game and it's edge cases.
 - Would be grateful for any constructive criticism.